 The music of award-winning composer Kirsten Soriano Broberg has been presented on public radio, public television, and film festivals and has been performed by internationally renowned artists at world-class venues such as Carnegie Hall.

-The music of Kirsten Broberg has been performed by internationally recognized ensembles such as the Kronos Quartet, the Chicago Symphony Orchestra, the Saint Paul Chamber Orchestra, the Crossing Contemporary Choir, the International Contemporary Ensemble, the New York New Music Ensemble, the Jack Quartet, Ensemble Dal Niente,the New Millennium Orchestra, the Sonic Inertia Dance and Performance Group, Third Coast Percussion, the University of Minnesota Symphony Orchestra and the Saint Olaf Philharmonia Orchestra.
-Her music has been heard at events such as Nuovi Spazi Festival at the American Academy in Rome, Italy; the Ensems Festival for Contemporary Music in Valencia, Spain; Sonic Fusion Festival in Edinburgh, Scotland; the International Contemporary Ensemble New York and Chicago ICE Fests; theJune in Buffalo Festival in Buffalo, New York; Sonic Impact at the Museum of Contemporary Art in Chicago, Illinois; Electronic Music Midwest Conference in Chicago, Illinois; the Sound Field New and Experimental Music Festival in Chicago, Illinois, and the Opera Cabal Multimedia Festival in Chicago, Illinois.
+Kirsten Soriano Broberg's compositions have been heard around the globe on events such as the World Harp Congress in Hong Kong, the Nuovi Spazi Festival at the American Academy in Rome, Italy, the Ensems Festival for Contemporary Music in Valencia, Spain; Sonic Fusion Festival in Edinburgh, Scotland; The Composer's Voice at Carnegie Hall in New York, New York; the International Contemporary Ensemble ICE Fest in New York, New York; the June in Buffalo Festival in Buffalo, New York; Charlotte New Music Festival in Charlotte, South Carolina; Sonic Impact at the Museum of Contemporary Art in Chicago, Illinois; Electronic Music Midwest Conference in Chicago, Illinois; the Sound Field New and Experimental Music Festival in Chicago, Illinois, and the Opera Cabal Multimedia Festival in Chicago, Illinois.